fkb56/DafnckMachine---AGF-2.0/README.md

- Initialisation : with Head Orchestrator 🎩 say : "let's get started with 02_AI-DOCS/Documentation/Codebase_Xray_Prompt.md and 01_AI-RUN/00_Getting_Started.md"
+ Initialisation : with Head Orchestrator 🎩 say :

+"Start with @/Codebase\ Xray.md  and then let's Just start with @/01_AI-RUN/01_Getting_Started.md "

  And let it FLowCoding